 Providing high-quality grass quality hay to your rabbits is one of the most important parts of owning them.
 Rabbits need unlimited amounts of hay available 24/7 to keep them eating constantly.
 The most common types of hay fed to adult rabbits are Timothy and Orchard Grass.
 Alfalfa hay should only be fed to growing baby bunnies under 6 months old.

 When looking for good hay, you want it to be green, pretty leafy, and smell fresh.
 You’ll be able to smell moldy hay right away.
 If your rabbits don’t like their batch of hay they likely won’t eat it or will pull it all out of their hay rack.
-Some great hay brands are Oxbow and Small Pet Select.
+Some great hay brands are Small Pet Select.

 We feed Orchard grass from Small Pet Select and very highly recommend it!
 They are a great company with fast shipping and consistent quality.